zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

       This scheme should be used only for a z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that use the same LTPA key.

         * When a JWT is provided, the token extracts the LTPA and forwards it to the service.
-        * When a X509 certificate is provided, the certificate translates into a z/OSMF token and also extracts the LTPA for the service.
+        * When a client certificate is provided, the certificate translates into a z/OSMF token and also extracts the LTPA for the service to use.

       For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)